Frequently Asked Questions

 What will my overnight experience be like?

 We hope that staying overnight gives you a clearer picture of student life at Whitworth.
 Your overnight host will introduce you to other students, residence hall activities and campus activities.
 Please note, however, that you are staying with current students who may have homework to do.
 You may want to bring a book or homework of your own.
 While some overnight hosts may have access to an air mattress or sleeping bag, most will not, so please be prepared to cover your own sleeping arrangements.
-You most likely will be sleeping on the floor.
+You will most likely be sleeping on the floor.
 Please also bring your own towel and toiletries.